duckietown/lx-ros-basics/README.md

 - 💻 Update your laptop/desktop: `dts desktop update`

-- 🚙 Update your Duckiebot: `dts duckiebot update ROBOTNAME` (where `ROBOTNAME` is the name of your Duckiebot chosen during the initialization procedure.)
+- 🚙 Update your Duckiebot: `dts duckiebot update ROBOTNAME` (where `ROBOTNAME` is the name of your Duckiebot - real or virtual.)

 ## 3. Work on the exercise